Atquiya-Labiba/MultiLabel-Data-Science-Tags-Classification/README.md

 </table>

 ## Model Deployment
-The distilroberta-base model outperformed other models and achieved 98% accuracy and F1-Score(Micro) of 41%.
+The distilroberta-base model outperformed other models and achieved 98% accuracy and F1-Score(Micro) of 42%.
 Hence this model was deployed to HuggingFace Spaces Gradio App.
-The implementation can be found in deployment [folder](/deployment/) or [here](https://huggingface.co/spaces/atquiyaoni/Multilabel-DataScience-Tags-Classifier).
+The implementation can be found in [deployment](/deployment/) or [here](https://huggingface.co/spaces/atquiyaoni/Multilabel-DataScience-Tags-Classifier).

 ![Data Science Tags Classifier](assets/huggingface_model.png)

 ## 🌐 Web Deployment

 Developed a Flask Webapp and deployed to Render.
 It takes data science questions as input and classifies the relevant tags associated with the question via HuggingFace API.
 Check out the web app from [here](https://multi-label-data-science-tags-classifier.onrender.com/).

-The Webapp takes data science questions as input and gives relevant tags as output:

 ![Flask App Data Science Tags Classifier](assets/render_deployed.png)